Support staff specialists work with program staff and parents to address each individual child's needs.

 We are Partners with Parents beginning with the referral from ACRC.
 Parents are actively involved in all aspects of the assessment process.
 The Jumpstart PCOE-IAC provides multiple opportunities for parents to expand the knowledge and skills necessary to raise a child with special needs.

-A series of coordinated transition activities are designed to assist the receiving school district in developing a comprehensive transition to appropriate services at the age of 3.
+A series of coordinated transition activities are designed to assist the receiving school district in developing a comprehensive transition to appropriate services at the age of three.
 This may include opportunities for district staff to consult with Jumpstart PCOE-IAC staff and observe the child.

 WHERE ARE DHH STUDENT LOCATIONS?